dahliaOS/website/docs/CODE_OF_CONDUCT.md

  * a request for an apology;
  * a private or public warning or reprimand;
- * a temporary ban from the Discord server, blog, dahlia-os repository or organization, or other dahliaOS-supported communication group, including loss of committer status;
+ * a temporary ban from the Discord server, blog, dahliaOS repository or organization, or other dahliaOS-supported communication group, including loss of committer status;
  * a permanent ban from any of the above, or from all current and future